Manfred Curbach: Awards

-On 15 November 2011, Manfred Curbach received an honorary doctorate from the Universität Kaiserslautern for his outstanding scientific achievements in structural engineering, his services in the consistent implementation of research results into practice and his exemplary personality.
+On 15 November 2011, Curbach received an honorary doctorate from the Universität Kaiserslautern for his outstanding scientific achievements in structural engineering, his services in the consistent implementation of research results into practice and his exemplary personality.

 Since June 2013, Curbach has been a member of the Nationale Akademie der Wissenschaften Leopoldina (National Academy of Sciences Leopoldina).
 In 2017, the honour was bestowed on him to hold the renowned Christmas lecture of the Leopoldina.
 In September 2014, the VDI-Gesellschaft – Bauen und Gebäudetechnik (VDI-Association – Division Civil Engineering and Building) awarded Manfred Curbach at its annual convention the Wolfgang-Zerna-Medal of Honour for "outstanding achievements in the field of construction technology".

-In February 2016 Manfred Curbach is awarded the George Sarton Medal of the History of Science Society, University of Ghent.
+In February 2016 Curbach was awarded the George Sarton Medal of the History of Science Society, University of Ghent.

 In 2016 Curbach was elected to the Sächsische Akademie der Wissenschaften (Saxon Academy of Sciences).

-In 2016 Manfred Curbach received the Deutscher Zukunftspreis together with Chokri Cherif and Peter Offermann, which is awarded by the German Federal President.
+In 2016 he received the Deutscher Zukunftspreis together with Chokri Cherif and Peter Offermann, which is awarded by the German Federal President.

 At the Saxon Chamber of Engineers Day he was awarded the Wackerbarth Medal for his recognized scientific work and his commitment to the internationally recognized Dresden Bridge Building Symposium in November 2018.

 At the German Construction Technology Day 2019 in Stuttgart, Manfred Curbach received the Emil Mörsch commemorative coin, donated by the German Society for Concrete and Construction Technology (Deutscher Beton- und Bautechnik-Verein E.V.).

 On 10 May 2019 he was awarded the Carl Friedrich Gauss Medal, donated by the Braunschweig Scientific Society (BWG).